Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists every Search Console property accessible to the authenticated account.
-It uses specific verb and resource and distinguishes from sibling search_console_sites_get.
+The description clearly states the tool lists every Search Console property the authenticated account can access, specifies the API source and return format, and distinguishes from the sibling tool search_console_sites_get.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.